AlfredoGodinez/Final-Project/README.md

 * File I/O (Optional): If time permits, file handling will be included in order to receive the text through a file and be able to encrypt it.

 ## How to run
+1. Open terminal inside the project directory.
+2. mix deps.get <- Install required dependencies.
+3. iex -S mix <- Start Interactive Elixir.
+4. secret = Encrypt.generate_secret <- Generate secret key in variable "secret".
+5. ciphertext = Encrypt.encrypt("Hola mundo", secret) <- Call the function, sending the text to be encrypted as the first parameter and the variable "secret" as the second parameter, and save it in the variable "ciphertext".